NM-Games/super-splash-bros-2/README.md

 |Activate power-up|Q|Square|X|
 |Game menu|Escape (also in Local mode)|*N/A*|*N/A*|

+## Game modes
+Super Splash Bros 2 can be played in three different modes:
+- **Local mode**
+  In Local mode, up to 4 players can compete against each other on a single device.
+This is done by using PlayStation or XBox controllers.
+The controls are mentioned above.
+The player colors are determined by the light bar color: blue, red, green and magenta.
+When (dis)connecting controllers, this can be messed up a bit, so move your left thumbstick to see which player you actually are.
+- **LAN mode**
+  In LAN mode, up to 8 players can compete against each other on several devices connected to the same LAN (Local Area Network).
+One player creates the game and becomes host of it, while other players join the game by using the local IP address of the host.
+The host has the ability to ban players, based on their local own IP address.
+The host also determines the theme and when the game starts.
+- **Freeplay mode**
+  In Freeplay mode, one player competes against up to 7 dummies, although it is possible to play with less dummies or even alone.
+Freeplay mode is a great game mode to practice your skills in.
+The dummies can even show some behavior, based on the selected difficulty:
+  - **None** means that the dummies will not do anything at all.
+  - **Easy** will let the dummies randomly fire rockets, if they have at least one.
+  - **Normal** increases the rocket fire probability, but only if the dummy is near the same Y level as the player.
+Dummies will also jump if they are in danger of falling into water, and move away from the outer platforms.
+  - **Hard** increases the rocket fire probability even more if the dummy is near the same Y level as the player.
+Furthermore, dummies will always face the player, jump if they are in danger of getting hit by a rocket, and move further away from the outer platforms.

 ## Attack methods
 Your goal is to be the last player standing.
 But all other players will not voluntarily take a dip.
 So, how are you going to take everyone else out?
 - **Melee attack**